 We also offer inexpensive paperback and ebook tutorials.
 Consider these formats if you like to learn at your own pace, mark with notes, use as reference, give as a gift, or even just to support this non-profit educational website (thanks!).

-There are other books that are gems hidden amongst bewildering garbage.
+There are other books that are gems hidden among bewildering garbage.
 But we sort that out for you and provide you some good investing book recommendations.
 Once you learn the common sense investing principles, you’ll be able to distinguish the good from the bad on your own.

 Investing is sometimes stressful to many, but you can eliminate that stress by learning the common sense investing principles.
 I’m also going to help you where people make common mistakes.
 I’ll show you:

 - why to not confuse speculating with investing (we’re all about investing here),

 - why to avoid market timing, or to guess future interest rates (because you can’t; nobody can),

 - why to not pick individual stocks (hint: it’s taking extra risk you are not compensated for),